Navadeepaluvoju/Navadeepaluvoju/README.md

 ## 👨‍💻 About Me

-I'm a final-year B.Tech student in Computer Science Engineering with a specialization in Artificial Intelligence & Machine Learning.
+I’m Navadeep Aluvoju, a recent B.Tech Computer Science graduate specializing in AI & ML, passionate about building intelligent systems and ensuring software products are both scalable and reliable.
 I build smart, data-driven solutions through machine learning, full-stack development, and QA automation.
 With hands-on experience in both product-based and service-oriented internships, I bring a versatile and pragmatic approach to technology.

 ---